QuarkNerd/blog/tmakarem/_posts/2016-05-16-Data-visualisation-and-Scale-Leveraging-the-macro-and-the-micro.md

 When visualizing data, scale is inevitable.
 The minute we represent data, we make a decision about the scale at which we represent it.
 We sometimes make that decision subconsciously.
 Data visualization is much more powerful when we consciously set the scale, because it allows us to think about how to make the data meaningful at different levels of the scale.

 One artist that does a remarkable job leveraging scale in data visualisation is Maya Lin.
-In her design of the Vietnam War Memorial Wall, she uses scale to portray different layers of her message.
+In her design of the *Vietnam War Memorial Wall*, she uses scale to portray different layers of her message.

 When we first look at the wall from afar, we can see that it is under the ground level – it is actually six feet under ground at its center, which is the depth at which bodies are buried.
 Lin conveys her message symbolically as well by alluding to the gravity of the lost soldiers, through an opening in the ground.
 When we walk closer towards the wall, we start seeing the huge number of names engraved on it.
 This shows the brutality of the war and the number of people who died as a result of it.
 As we get closer to the wall, we can start reading the names of the people who died.
 We can also see our own reflection on the granite wall, maybe an image of our double, a reminder of the immanence of death.